 Effective January 1, 2010, the Company acquired Cavalry Transportation, LLC and Cavalry Logistics, LLC, or Cavalry, based in Nashville, Tennessee, for \$2,747,000.
 Cavalry offers fully integrated transportation resources designed to maximize value for its customers through logistic solutions in intermodal, truckload, and less-than-truckload transportation options.
-As of December 31, 2009, \$2,647,000 of the original purchase price was paid in cash.
+As of December 31, 2009, \$2,647,000 of the original purchase price was paid in cash as an advance for the acquisition, and recorded in other assets.
 The remaining amount is included in accrued expenses and other current liabilities.
 The Company used cash and cash equivalents to finance the acquisition.
 Pursuant to the acquisition, Calvary operates as a wholly-owned subsidiary of Universal Truckload Services, Inc.

 Effective January 1, 2010, the Company acquired certain assets of TSD Transportation L.P., or TSD, based in Texarkana, Texas, for \$684,000.
 As part of the acquisition, the Company is required to pay cash consideration to the former owners of TSD based on a percentage of revenues generated through December 31, 2011.
 At the date of acquisition, the fair value of the earnout liability was \$434,000.
-As of April 3, 2010, the total of the additional cash consideration paid to the former owners of TSD was approximately \$17,000 and was recorded as a reduction of the earnout liability.
+As of July 3, 2010, the total of the additional cash consideration paid to the former owners of TSD was approximately \$59,000 and was recorded as a reduction of the earnout liability.
 TSD provides a wide variety of for hire freight services including van, flatbed, step deck, heavy haul, hot shots, and intermodal services throughout the United States.
-Through April 3, 2010, \$125,000 of the original purchase price was paid in cash.
-The remaining amount is included in accrued expenses and other current liabilities.
 The Company used cash and cash equivalents to finance the acquisition.
 Pursuant to the acquisition, TSD International operates as part of Louisiana Transportation, Inc., a wholly-owned subsidiary of Universal Truckload Services, Inc.